AlleyCH/AlleyCH.github.io/_posts/2025-06-04-compiler-knowledge.md

 # Intro

-I apologize that I'm a little late posting my blog, but over the past two weeks, I’ve been diving into the Vala compiler and exploring how JSON (de)serialization could be integrated.
-My mentor, Lorenz, and I agreed that focusing on JSON is a solid entry point for now.
+I apologize that I'm a little late updating my blog, but over the past two weeks, I’ve been diving into Vala's compiler and exploring how JSON (de)serialization could be integrated.
+My mentor, Lorenz, and I agreed that focusing on JSON is a good beginning.

 # Understanding the Vala Compiler

 Learning the steps it takes to go from Vala code to C code is absolutely fascinating.

 Vala's Compiler 101
-* The first step in the compiler is lexical analysis.
+* The first step in the compiler is the lexical analysis.
 This is handled by [valascanner.vala][valascanner.vala], where your Vala code gets tokenized, which breaks up your code into chunks called tokens that are easier for the compiler to understand.

   <pre><code> switch (begin[0]) {
 		case 'f':
 			if (matches (begin, "for")) return TokenType.FOR;